LabeliaLabs/.github/SECURITY.md

 We appreciate your efforts to responsibly disclose your findings and we will make our best to acknowledge your contributions.

-## Reporting a Vulnerabiilty
+## Reporting a Vulnerability

 > Note: Please do not report security vulnerabilities through public Github issues.

-TODO: validate email address => security@substra.org
-TODO: USE GPG?

 To report a securty issue, please send an email at [security@substra.org](mailto:security@substra.org?subject=SECURITY) including the word "SECURITY" in the subject line.

 The Substra team will get back to you as soon as possible with the next steps in handling your report.
 After this initial reply to your report, the team will keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.

-Please include as much information as you can to help us better understand the nature and scope of the possible issue (type of issue, full paths of source files, configuraitons, step-by-step instruction to reproduce, proof-of-concept, impact of the issue, including how an attacker mught exploit the issue/attack scenario, etc.).
+Please include as much information as you can to help us better understand the nature and scope of the possible issue (type of issue, full paths of source files, configurations, step-by-step instruction to reproduce, proof-of-concept, impact of the issue, including how an attacker might exploit the issue/attack scenario, etc.).
 This information will help us triage your report as fast as possible.

 Please report any security bugs in third-party projects to the person or team developing that project.